 You have to be ready and willing to spend money when it's needed.
-Delaying certain repairs, like a roof or windows, can result in more expenses down the road.
+Delaying certain repairs, such as replacing a roof or windows, can result in more expenses down the road.
 You can easily be stuck spending twice as much by putting it off.
-Besides that, it's hard to maximize the amount of rent you can collect, and maintain a property's value, if you let it fall into disrepair.
+Besides that, if you let the property fall into disrepair, it's hard to maintain the property's value and maximize the amount of rent you can collect.

 The best way to be prepared for major expenses is to set aside reserves every month.
-These are your capex reserves.
+These are your capital expenditure, or capex, reserves.
 If you budget a certain amount each month to go into a separate account, you'll have the money available to cover major expenses without having to deplete your personal accounts.

 Grow your network

 One of the best ways to grow your knowledge is by learning from your mistakes.
 The next best way is to learn from other people's mistakes.
-You can learn a lot from other property investors who have already experienced some of the challenges you'll come across.
-Take advantage of the opportunity to learn as much as you can from other real estate investors.
+You can learn a lot from property investors who have already experienced some of the challenges you'll come across.
+Take advantage of the opportunity to learn as much as you can from them.

 You may also find some great opportunities with other investors.
 You may have a great deal on the table, but not enough money to get it done.
-Having other investors to reach out to can be a great asset.
-You also might find that another investor has a great opportunity for you to partner with them on.
+In that case, having other investors to reach out to can be a great asset.
+You also might find that another investor has a great opportunity for you to partner with them.

-Above everything else, the most important thing you can do is find a mentor who has already achieved some of the goals that you have.
+Above everything else, the most important thing you can do is find a mentor who has already achieved some of the goals you have set.
 Having somebody to turn to when you're struggling to make investment decisions, to talk you through moments you're discouraged, or just to offer a different perspective on things will do a lot to help you along your real estate investing path.

 A great way to grow your network is to attend local real estate investing events or meetups.
 You can even look up local real estate investing groups with the National Real Estate Investor Association.